-The purpose of this part of the study is to test the safety of adding hydroxychloroquine to dabrafenib and trametinib.
+The purpose of this study is to test the safety of adding hydroxychloroquine to trametinib.
 This study tests different doses of the drug Hydroxychloroquine to see which dose is safer for children.
-The combination of dabrafenib and trametinib has been approved by the FDA to treat other cancers in adults.
+There will be about 75 people total taking part in this study.

 Hydroxychloroquine has been approved by the FDA to treat malaria, a form of arthritis and a similar disease called Lupus.